greg-raven/grus/_posts/2013-05-23-feinstein-boxer-appalled-by-the-amnesty-bill.md

 ---
-title: 'Appalled by the amnesty bill'
+title: "Appalled by the amnesty bill"
 layout: post
 categories:
 - Letters